dbcli/pgcli/README.rst

         answer = get_input('Give me some input: ')
         print('You said: %s' % answer)

-For more complex examples, have a look in the examples directory.
-All examples are choosen to demonstrate only one thing.
+For more complex examples, have a look in the ``examples`` directory.
+All examples are chosen to demonstrate only one thing.
 Also, don't be afraid to look at the source code.
 The implementation of the ``get_input`` function could be a good start.

 Projects using prompt-toolkit